tkwonn/text-snippet/README.md

 ![Screenshot 2024-12-22 at 15 04 40](https://github.com/user-attachments/assets/c3f689d7-3e92-46d1-a89b-2ccb407e9cfa)

-The `hash_id` column in the `pastes` table is used to generate a unique URL for each snippet when users submit content.
-The URL format is `https://{domain}/{unique-string}`, where the unique-string value is stored in the database's `hash_id` column.
-This column has a UNIQUE constraint to ensure each snippet has a distinct URL.
+The `pastes` table uses a `hash_id` column to uniquely identify each snippet.
+When a user creates a new paste, `hash_id` is generated with a random, unique string that becomes part of the URL (`https://{domain}/{hash_id}`).
+A UNIQUE constraint on this column ensures that each paste has a distinct identifier.

-The `migrations` table, which contains id and filename columns, is required for our custom-built migration tool.
-These columns are utilized as a stack to enable database migrations and rollbacks.
+The `migrations` table, which contains `id` and `filename` columns, is required for our custom-built migration tool.
+This table is utilized as a stack to enable database migrations and rollbacks.

 <br>